rrbuchholz/hires-qfed-process/README.md

 *** Needs to be split into 2 processing parts for highres for the SVOC.

 ## Step 4:
 Upload the 0.1 degree files to glade filesystem.
-Process further with MUSICA regridding tools if needed in other resolutions (e.g. MPAS, SE regional refinement, etc.) See the MUSICA WIki: https://wiki.ucar.edu/display/MUSICA/Regridding+emissions.
+Process further with MUSICA regridding tools if needed in other resolutions (e.g. MPAS, SE regional refinement, etc.) See the MUSICA Wiki: https://wiki.ucar.edu/display/MUSICA/Regridding+emissions.